tensorflow/tensorflow/tensorflow/lite/delegates/utils/experimental/sample_stable_delegate/README.md

-# TensorFlow Lite Sample Vendor Delegate
+# TensorFlow Lite Sample Stable Delegate

 ## Description

-An example delegate for vendor delegate testing.
+An example delegate for stable delegate testing.

 **Note:** Dynamic loading of delegate shared object files is work-in-progress.
-Therefore, the vendor delegate library currently needs to be linked directly with TFLite.
+Therefore, the stable delegate library currently needs to be linked directly with TFLite.

 Here, we show a delegate implementation to illustrate our approach to create an opaque delegate.
-The sample vendor delegate supports addition and subtraction operations only.
+The sample stable delegate supports addition and subtraction operations only.

-The sample vendor delegate implementation uses the new stable delegate API, which is based around TfLiteOpaqueDelegateStruct.
+The sample stable delegate implementation uses the new stable delegate API, which is based around TfLiteOpaqueDelegateStruct.
 TfLiteOpaqueDelegateStruct is an opaque version of TfLiteDelegate; allows delegation of nodes to alternative backends.
 This is an abstract type that is intended to have the same role as